SimileoluwaExpert/PythonTriggerFunc/README.md

 - Azure function core tools
 - Service Bus

-<i> This function uses one input binding which is the service bus trigger
+<i> This function uses one input binding which is the service bus trigger.